Seasonal flu peaks each winter between December and March. In the average winter, up to 15% of the population will be affected by seasonal flu.

 - a problem with, or removal of, their spleen e.g. sickle cell disease.

 Contact your GP or local community pharmacy now to get your free seasonal flu jab.

 All children are offered free inoculation against flu through their schools.
-If they have missed their school session they can attend one of the catch up sessions listed here.

 What is seasonal flu?